-We have audited the accompanying balance sheet of Red River Pipeline Company LLC (the Company) as of December 31, 2019, and the related statements of operations, changes in members' equity and cash flows for the period from April 24, 2019 to December 31, 2019, and the related notes (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, and the results of its operations and its cash flows for the period from April 24, 2019 to December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Red River Pipeline Company LLC (the Company) as of December 31, 2020 and 2019, and the related statements of operations, changes in members' equity and cash flows for the year ended December 31, 2020, and for the period from April 24, 2019 to December 31, 2019, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for the year ended December 31, 2020 and for the period from April 24, 2019 to December 31, 2019, in conformity with accounting principles generally accepted in the United States of America.